kostasdimou/Sudoku/README.md

             SUDOKU: Y=A..I,   X=1..9
     -d or --debug:
         Activates the debugging mode.
+    -f or --file:
+        Defines an external file for the initial population.
+        Example for reading file Sudoku.9x9.0002:
+            -f Sudoku.9x9.0002
     -g or --go:
         Check a specific coordinate.
         Example for row = 4, column = 0: